mojtaba1995/Truss-Analysis/README.md

-TRUSS.TXT is input file and TRUSS_RES.TXT is output.

 # Truss Analysis

 This code is for analyzing truss using stiffness matrix.
 This code was developed based on a course project for structural analysis course.